 Think of RAD as a specific precursor to the broader Agile philosophy.
 RAD emerged in the 1990s, while the Agile Manifesto was published in 2001, building on many of RAD’s ideas.
 Agile is an umbrella term for a set of principles and practices (like Scrum and Kanban), whereas RAD is a more specific development model focused on rapid prototyping.

 Agile introduces more structure, with defined roles (like Scrum Master), ceremonies (like daily stand ups), and a strong emphasis on sustainable pace and continuous improvement.
 RAD is often more ad hoc and is unapologetically focused on one thing: speed.
-Today, Agile is extremely widespread, with around 95% of organizations reporting they use Agile practices.
-Many Agile teams, however, still use RAD techniques like prototyping within their sprints.

 The right tools are essential for making rapid application development a reality.
 These tools have evolved significantly over the years.

 A RAD tool is any software that helps developers build applications faster by minimizing manual coding.
 Historically, this included visual development environments like Microsoft Visual Basic and Borland Delphi, which allowed developers to design user interfaces by dragging and dropping components.
-These tools often came with pre‑built components, code generators, and easy database integration, dramatically accelerating development.
+These tools often came with pre built components, code generators, and easy database integration, dramatically accelerating development.
 Today, connecting to modern APIs like GraphQL is just as straightforward.

 A RAD platform is a more comprehensive, all in one environment that supports the entire application lifecycle, from design and development to deployment and maintenance.
 These platforms are often cloud based and provide a unified suite of tools for visual modeling, backend management, collaboration, and one click deployment.

-Modern no‑code web app builders are the direct descendants of early RAD tools, and they function as powerful RAD platforms.
+Modern no code web app builders are the direct descendants of early RAD tools, and they function as powerful RAD platforms.
 They empower both professional developers and business users to create sophisticated applications at an incredible pace.

 One of the leading examples of a modern RAD platform is WeWeb.
 It provides a complete visual development platform where you can build production grade web applications in minutes.
 By combining the power of AI with a robust no code editor, WeWeb allows you to:

-Companies like PwC, Decathlon, and La Poste have used WeWeb to build everything from complex internal tools to customer‑facing portals, demonstrating the power of a modern rapid application development platform.
+Companies like PwC, Decathlon, and La Poste have used WeWeb to build everything from complex internal tools to customer facing portals, demonstrating the power of a modern rapid application development platform.
 See the WeWeb showcase for examples.

 1. What is the main goal of rapid application development (RAD)?